giacomelli/giacomelli.github.io/_posts/2017-06-13-function-optimization-with-geneticsharp.md

 GeneticSharp implements all the classic components of a genetic algorithm, like gene, chromosome, population, fitness, selection, crossover, mutation, reinsetion and termination.
 When you use it to build your genetic algorithm code you just need to implement a few things, mostly you will need to code just your solution's chromosome and fitness.

-## Creating an Euclidean distance chromsome
+## Creating an Euclidean distance chromosome
 ![](../images/chromosome.png)

 Chromosome is the representation of a possible solution in genetic algoritms.